 Affiliate Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.

 What is the Difference Between Ketosis and Ketoacidosis?

-Sometimes people get nutritional ketosis confused with a dangerous condtion called ketoacidosis.
+Sometimes people get nutritional ketosis confused with the metabolic disorder we call ketoacidosis.
 It is important to understand the difference between the two.

-Ketoacidosis is a serious metabolic condition that more commonly occurs in type 1 diabetics, or in late-stage type 2 diabetes patients who no longer manufacture enough insulin.
-The pancreas does not produce the amount of insulin required to regulate the flow of fatty acids and the acid-base balance of the body is interrupted.
-The blood can become acidic from a build up of ketone bodies which severely affects the function of certain organs.
+Ketoacidosis is a serious metabolic condition that more commonly occurs in type 1 diabetics, or in late-stage type 2 diabetes patients who no longer manufacture insulin.
+The pancreas does not produce enough insulin to regulate the flow of fatty acids and the acid-base balance of the body is interrupted.
+The blood becomes acidic from a build up of ketone bodies.
 Symptoms can include fruity breath, nausea, hyperventilation, dehydration, and low blood pressure.
 Ketoacidosis requires emergency treatment and can be life threatening if left untreated.

 So there it is folks.
 Ketosis and Ketoacidosis are different animals, although both involve ketones.
 Ketosis occurs when ketones being produced are in the 1-8 mmol/L range.
 Ketoacidosis occurs in the 15-25 mmol/L range.
-Nutritional ketosis is generally safe if you are not diabetic and have a functioning pancreas.
+Nutritional ketosis is safe if you are not diabetic and have a functioning pancreas and it has been practiced for centuries [R].
 If you are producing insulin, even in small amounts, ketoacidosis is not likely to occur.

 Factors associated with the presence of diabetic ketoacidosis at diagnosis of diabetes in children and young adults: a systematic review